-Clinical Internship Program
+Clinical Internship / Practicum Program

 Our Internship Program is designed for clinicians and other professionals who are interested in learning to “think systems” about human behavior and how to apply this thinking personally and professionally.

 Our Internship Program provides a thorough introduction to Bowen theory because Bowen theory is the foundation for all the counselling, education and research conducted by Living Systems.
 The program combines the study of theory with the interns’ application of the theory in areas of their own life.
+This program is suitable for individuals interested in a Counselling internship, an undergraduate psychology internship or a Counselling practicum.

 The program is approved by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training of BC.
 Information about PTIB may be found at www.privatetraininginstitutions.gov.bc.ca/.